kchoo/base-lambda-cluster/README.md

 # Base AWS lambda function cluster

-This is a fork of https://github.com/kchoo/lint-test-framework, and a framework for building lambda function clusters will be built on top of that framework
+This is a fork of https://github.com/kchoo/lint-test-framework, and a framework for building lambda function "clusters" will be built on top of that framework.
+Each "cluster" will be composed of several functions which share some "common" code.
+Anything common to all clusters (e.g. base code for deploying to Lambda, event manager, etc.) will be considered "core" code, and will be contained in this repo (`base-lambda-cluster`)

 # lint-test-framework